ibm-cloud-docs/discovery-data/improve.md

 **Improve relevance**
 -  **Synonyms** - You can expand the scope of a query beyond exact matches - for example, you can expand a query for "ibm" to include "international business machines" and "big blue" - by uploading a list of synonyms.
 For more information, see [Implementing synonyms](/docs/discovery-data?topic=discovery-data-search-settings#query-expansion).
 -  **Stopwords** - Stopwords are filtered out of queries because they are common terms that are not useful in a search.
 For more information, see [Defining stopwords](/docs/discovery-data?topic=discovery-data-search-settings#stopwords).
 -  **Data management** - Add additional data to your collections.
-For more information, see [Configuring data sources](/docs/discovery-data?topic=discovery-data-collections#collection-types).
+For more information, see [Creating and managing collections](/docs/discovery-data?topic=discovery-data-collections).
--  **Relevancy training** - The relevance of natural language query results can be improved in {{site.data.keyword.discovery-data_long}} with training.
+-  **Relevancy training** - The relevance of natural language query results can be improved in {{site.data.keyword.discoveryfull}} with training.
 For more information, see [Improving result relevance with training](/docs/discovery-data?topic=discovery-data-train).